Home Compare CAP.PA vs CTSH

 Capgemini vs Cognizant Technology Solutions: Which Stock Looks Stronger in 2026?

-Cognizant Technology Solutions holds the cleaner structural position, with profitability as the main driver and stability adding further support.
-Capgemini SE does not offset that deficit through any equally strong structural edge elsewhere.
+Cognizant Technology Solutions holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Capgemini SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (CAP.PA: STOXX 600, CTSH: Nasdaq 100).
+Peer scores are normalised within each company's primary universe (CAP.PA: STOXX 600, CTSH: S&P 500).

-The lead is spread across profitability and stability, rather than sitting in one isolated gap.
-The overall score gap is 20 points in favour of Cognizant Technology Solutions Corporation.
+The clearest separation starts in profitability, but valuation adds another real layer to the result.
+The overall score gap is 13 points in favour of Cognizant Technology Solutions Corporation.

 INDUSTRY COMPARISON